yawut/ProgrammingOnTheU/tutorial/Chapter 1.md

 ## Setting up the build environment
 The environment required to build software for the Wii U (more specifically, using wut) consists of a compiler toolchain (in our case, devkitPPC is the recommended toolchain) as well as the wut programs and libraries.
 The process of installing this software is relatively well automated and can be performed in a few simple steps.

-Please note that while devkitPPC is supported on Windows, wut is not.
-If you wish to use Windows to perform development activity, you may wish to install Ubuntu or another GNU/Linux distribution from the Microsoft Store app, and perform these instructions within the virtualised Linux subsystem.
-If you natively use a GNU/Linux distribution or macOS, you should be able to follow these instructions.

 ### Step 1: Install CMake
 CMake is a tool that is used to generate build files for a project (e.g. a Makefile, Visual Studio project file, etc.) from a higher-level scripting language.
 CMake is a core part of the wut build system, and for most software that uses wut, CMake is required to perform the build.